Rest and Recharge: A Self-Care Guide for Teachers

 Like scents, sounds can stimulate your brain, improve your mood and help you unwind.
 There is value in both playing and listening to music, whether you’re revisiting familiar favorites or exploring songs that are new to you.

 According to the Greater Good Science Center at the University of California, Berkeley, music can reduce stress and anxiety, improve your memory, help with pain management, and make your exercise routines more enjoyable and effective.
-It can also help you tap into your creativity.
+It also can help you tap into your creativity.

 We’ll See You This Summer!